 • Managerial Round: Use real-life experience to showcase your accepting challenges and how you handle them.
 Don’t lose composure while answering.

-• HR Round: Be honest about your salary expectations and show your interest in future growth along with company.
+• HR Round: Be honest about your salary expectations and show your interest in future growth with the company.

 Final Thought

-An interview is more than just a series of question, it’s your assessment about your true self, your strengths, weakness, academic qualifications and skills.
-Not only the company evaluate your skills and qualification you also came across your real strengths and your weak points and gives you a chance to check whether your goals matches with the role.
+An interview is more than just a series of questions; it’s your assessment of your true self, your strengths, weaknesses, academic qualifications and skills.
+Not only does the company evaluate your skills and qualification you also come across your real strengths and your weak points, and it gives you a chance to check whether your goals matches with the role.